-Whether you want to go on an exciting day trip from Lanzarote or you’re looking for a relaxing holiday close to nature, La Graciosa is the place for you!
-With approximately 730 inhabitants and no mass tourism or asphalt roads, the small peaceful island is the perfect destination to avoid the crowds and truly disconnect from the hustle and bustle of everyday life.
+Whether you want to go on a day trip from Lanzarote or you’re looking for a relaxing holiday close to nature, La Graciosa is the place for you!
+With no mass tourism or asphalt roads, the small peaceful island is the perfect destination to avoid the crowds and disconnect from the hustle and bustle of everyday life.

 How to get to La Graciosa

 The only way to get to La Graciosa is by ferry from Lanzarote.
 There are several crossings per day and the journey takes about 25-30 minutes.
 Ferries from Lanzarote to La Graciosa depart from the port of Órzola in the north of the island and arrive in Caleta de Sebo.

 You can find more information about La Graciosa ferry schedules and tickets here.

 La Graciosa belongs to the Natural Park of the Chinijo Archipelago, an area that is protected for its great ecological value.
 To help preserve the island's biodiversity and pristine beauty, there are some simple things you can do during your visit:

 - Make sure that you don't leave any waste behind (including food and cigarette butts).

 - Do not leave the signposted paths when hiking or cycling, as it can be dangerous and cause damage to the environment.